Analysis | Why the Trump campaign’s big legal flameout in Pennsylvania seems like a turning point, even for Republicans

 - “Plaintiffs’ only remaining claim alleges a violation of equal protection.
 This claim, like Frankenstein’s Monster, has been haphazardly stitched together from two distinct theories in an attempt to avoid controlling precedent.”
 (In other words, the judge alleges the Trump campaign tried to sew up baseless accusations in the hopes the judge wouldn’t notice they didn’t have a concrete one.)

-- “[Two voters who say their ballots were thrown out] have entirely failed to establish any causal relationship between Secretary [of State Kathy] Boockvar [D] and the cancellation of their votes.”
+- “[Two voters who say their ballots were thrown out] have entirely failed to establish any causal relationship between Secretary [of State Kathy] Boockvar and the cancellation of their votes.”

-- “Granting [their] requested relief would necessarily require invalidating the ballots of every person who voted in Pennsylvania.
+- “Granting Plaintiffs’ requested relief would necessarily require invalidating the ballots of every person who voted in Pennsylvania.
 Because this Court has no authority to take away the right to vote of even a single person, let alone millions of citizens, it cannot grant Plaintiffs’ requested relief.”

 There was a finality to this: It was one of the Trump campaign’s last legal efforts to overturn results in all legal states, and those efforts were already hobbling.
-Lawyers left, arguments got dropped at the last minute, and as Brann writes, they failed to make any legitimate claim that it was Democrats who threw out these two people’s votes, much less that they did so for political purposes.
+Lawyers left, arguments got dropped at the last minute, and, as Brann writes, the campaign failed to make any legitimate claim that it was Democrats who threw out these two people’s votes, much less that they did so for political purposes.

-It was also one of the last major legal pushes from the Trump campaign in any of the states where he’s trying to overturn results.
+It was also one of the last major legal pushes from the Trump campaign in any of the states where it is trying to overturn results.
 “We are seeing all the lawsuits starting to circle the drain,” Levinson said.

-It comes as the Trump campaign’s legal team is so frayed that they’re even disputing who is on it.
-Sidney Powell was described as part of an “elite strike force team” for Trump, then last week offered up a wild conspiracy theory that Venezuelan communists somehow played a role in hacking voting machines.
+It comes as members of Trump campaign’s legal team are so frayed that they’re even disputing who is on it.
+Sidney Powell was described as part of an “elite strike-force team” for Trump, then last week offered up a wild claim that Venezuelan communists somehow played a role in hacking voting machines.
 A Trump campaign official then said she was “too crazy, even for the president.”

 The Trump campaign did file an appeal to a federal circuit court, hoping to go to the U.S. Supreme Court, but legal experts see this as an extremely weak case, especially after the drudging this judge gave it.

-What some Republicans said around the time of this ruling: Since Friday, and into the weekend, a top House Republican, three Senate Republicans, two other members of Congress, one governor, and two Trump allies have essentially told the president to accept defeat.
+What some Republicans said around the time of this ruling: Since Friday, and into the weekend, a top House Republican, three Senate Republicans, two other members of Congress, one governor and two Trump allies have essentially told the president to accept defeat.

-Here’s Sen. Patrick J. Toomey (R-Pa.), who is retiring, in a statement after the case was dismissed: “With today’s decision by Judge Matthew Brann, a longtime conservative Republican whom I know to be a fair and unbiased jurist, to dismiss the Trump campaign’s lawsuit, President Trump has exhausted all plausible legal options to challenge the result of the presidential race in Pennsylvania.
+Here’s Sen. Patrick J. Toomey (R-Pa.), who is retiring, in a statement after the case was dismissed: “With today’s decision by Judge Matthew Brann, a longtime conservative Republican whom I know to be a fair and unbiased jurist, to dismiss the Trump campaign’s lawsuit, President Trump has exhausted all plausible legal options to challenge the result of the presidential race in Pennsylvania.”

-“There has to be an end” to this, said Sen. Kevin Cramer (N.D.), a Trump ally, urging the president to let Biden have his transition.
+“There has to be an end” to this, said Sen. Kevin Cramer (R-N.D.), a Trump ally, urging the president to let Joe Biden have his transition.

-“Now, we are beginning to look like we’re a banana republic,” Gov. Larry Hogan (Md.) said.
+“Now, we are beginning to look like we’re a banana republic,” said Maryland Gov. Larry Hogan (R).
 “It’s time for them to stop the nonsense.
-It just gets more bizarre every single day and, frankly, I’m embarrassed that more people in the party aren’t speaking up."
+It just gets more bizarre every single day, and, frankly, I’m embarrassed that more people in the party aren’t speaking up.”

-“If the president cannot prove these claims or demonstrate that they would change the election result, he should fulfill his oath to preserve, protect and defend the Constitution of the United States by respecting the sanctity of our electoral process,” said Rep. Liz Cheney (R-Wyo)., who is in House GOP leadership, in a statement.
+“If the president cannot prove these claims or demonstrate that they would change the election result, he should fulfill his oath to preserve, protect and defend the Constitution of the United States by respecting the sanctity of our electoral process,” Rep. Liz Cheney (R-Wyo.), who is in the House GOP leadership, said in a statement.

-“The conduct of the president’s legal team has been a national embarrassment,” former New Jersey governor Chris Christie, a Trump ally, said. “ … Elections have consequences, and we cannot continue to act as if something happened here that didn’t.”
+“The conduct of the president’s legal team has been a national embarrassment,” said former New Jersey governor Chris Christie, a Trump ally. “… Elections have consequences, and we cannot continue to act as if something happened here that didn’t.”

-“The outcome is very certain today,” Blackstone CEO Steve Schwarzman, a Trump loyalist, said, “and the country should move on."
+“The outcome is very certain today,” said Blackstone CEO Steve Schwarzman, a Trump loyalist, “and the country should move on.”

 As Trump gets more brazen about trying to steal the election, can congressional Republicans ditch him?

-Trump’s overt pressure on state lawmakers also appears to be weighing heavily on some Republicans: On Friday, Trump invited the top two Republican state lawmakers in Michigan to the White House with the hopes of asking them to step in and change state law to appoint electors to him.
+Trump’s overt pressure on state lawmakers also appears to be weighing heavily on some Republicans: On Friday, Trump invited the top two Republican state legislators in Michigan to the White House with the hopes of asking them to step in and change state law to appoint electors to him.
 (Doing so is probably illegal.)

 Trump has reportedly been considering this strategy for weeks, but taking such a step to overturn results led two Republican senators to speak up.
-“A pressure campaign on state legislators to influence the electoral outcome is not only unprecedented but inconsistent with our democratic process,” Sen. Lisa Murkowski (Alaska) said in a statement.
+“A pressure campaign on state legislators to influence the electoral outcome is not only unprecedented but inconsistent with our democratic process,” Sen. Lisa Murkowski (R-Alaska) said in a statement.

-“There is a right way and a wrong way to compile the evidence and mount legal challenges in our courts,” Sen. Susan Collins (Maine) said Friday as Trump met with the GOP lawmakers.
+“There is a right way and a wrong way to compile the evidence and mount legal challenges in our courts,” Sen. Susan Collins (R-Maine) said Friday as Trump met with the GOP legislators.
 “The wrong way is to attempt to pressure state election officials.
 That undermines the public’s faith in our election results without evidence and court rulings to support the allegations.”

 It’s hard to imagine what else would need to happen to prompt other Republicans to speak up.
 “This is kind of the last moment of: In case you were wondering who puts party over country, go ahead and look at who hasn’t congratulated Biden yet,” Levinson said.